jeffthomasiii/Just-a-Thought/_posts/2025-06-30-courage-preparation-endurance.md

 We are not cowards.
 We are not orphans.
 We are not alone.
 We are the army of the Living God.

-We don’t run from darkness—we carry the light into it.
+We don’t run from darkness, we carry the light into it.
-We don’t retreat from hardship—we are refined in it.
+We don’t retreat from hardship, we are refined in it.
-We don’t turn on each other—we fight *with* each other, *for* each other.
+We don’t turn on each other, we fight *with* each other, *for* each other.

-So whatever you’re facing—grief, temptation, waiting, heartbreak, burnout—do not give up.
+So whatever you’re facing grief, temptation, waiting, heartbreak, or burnout do not give up.
 Don’t let the enemy win by convincing you to sit this one out.

 **You were born for such a time as this.**
 **You were equipped by the Spirit.**